German 390/Comp. Lit. 396/Engl 363/CHID 498/Euro 490

 I. Structural and Literary Features

 The word "Verlegenheit" as a kind of Freudian nodal point in this text.
-It has 3 different and very different possible meanings:
+It has 3 very different possible meanings:

-This one of the opening words of Kafka's German text is overdetermined (to use Freud's terms) by concentrating into one single word these 3 different possible meanings or allusions.
-Each possibility pints in a different direction, but each direction proves to be relevant for a deep-psychological reading of Kafka's text.
+Thus one of the opening words of Kafka's German text is overdetermined (to use Freud's terms) by concentrating into one single word these 3 different possible meanings or allusions.
+Each possibility points in a different direction, but each direction proves to be relevant for a deep-psychological reading of Kafka's text.

 –Reflect on these 3 motifs in the text: Dilemmas (and their solution); Shame (and its consequences); Misplacing (or repressing) important information/things/people, etc.